QuentinBtn/QuentinBtn/README.md

 - 👋 Hi, I’m @QuentinBtn
 - 👀 I’m interested in fullstack dev
 - 🌱 I’m currently learning PHP with Laravel and Js through Vue
-- 💞️ I’m looking to collaborate on projects to learn more about coding
+- 💞️ I’m looking to learn more about coding

 <!---
 QuentinBtn/QuentinBtn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.